A recent origin for Saturn's rings from the collisional disruption of an icy moon: Discussion

-and $m_1$, $m_2$, $m_3$ are the masses of the moons, $a_1$, $a_2$, and $a_3$ are semi-major axes of the moons' orbits, $n_1$ is the orbital frequency of the inner most moon, $R_S$ and $M_S$ are the radius and mass of Saturn and $k_{2,S}$ and $Q_S$ are Saturn's Love number and dissipation function \citep[e.g.,][]{murray00}.
-The conventional value for Saturn's dissipation term is $k_{2,S}/Q_S=2\times 10^{-5}$ calculated under the assumption that Mimas migrates from the synchronous radius to it's current radius over 4.6 Gyr (the age of the solar system) by tidal evolution \citep{goldreich66}.
-With this value, time for the ring parent moon considered here in MMR to migrate from an orbital radius of $a=130000$ km to 150000 km is 4.5 Gyr showing that it is possible to trap such a moon near the Roche radius for the age of the solar system.
+and $m_1$, $m_2$, $m_3$ are the masses of the moons, $a_1$, $a_2$, and $a_3$ are semi-major axes of the moons' orbits, $n_1$ is the orbital frequency of the innermost moon, $R_S$ and $M_S$ are the radius and mass of Saturn and $k_{2,S}$ and $Q_S$ are Saturn's Love number and dissipation function \citep[e.g.,][]{murray00}.
+The conventional value for Saturn's dissipation term is $k_{2,S}/Q_S=2\times 10^{-5}$ calculated under the assumption that Mimas migrates from the synchronous radius to its current radius over 4.6 Gyr (the age of the solar system) by tidal evolution \citep{goldreich66}.
+With this value, the time for the ring parent moon considered here in MMR to migrate from an orbital radius of $a=130000$ km to 150000 km is 4.5 Gyr showing that it is possible to trap such a moon near the Roche radius for the age of the solar system.
+For $k_{2,S}/Q_S=1.6\times 10^{-4}$ proposed by \citet{lainey17}, this timescale is only 0.6 Gyr.
+However, Lainey's value for Saturn's dissipation term implies a recent origin for most of Saturn's icy moons, since all moons out to Dione's orbital radius would migrate to their current locations in less than 2 Gyr \citep{cuk16}.

 Assuming nearly circular orbits and conservation of energy and angular momentum, one can also calculate the net heat flow into the moons from orbital binding energy as:

 where $n_i$ are the satellite orbital frequencies, $T_i$ are the torques on the satellites due to tidal evolution, $E_i$ and $L_i$ are the satellite orbital binding energies and angular momenta \citep{lissauer84,meyer07}.
 The torque from tidal evolution is given by: